-We have combined the best parts of each therapy to include chiropractic, acupuncture, massage, physical medicine and naturopathic regenerative medicine to help patients heal from the most complex musculoskeletal conditions and pain problems.
+We have combined the best parts of each therapy to include chiropractic, acupuncture, massage, physical medicine and naturopathic medicine to help patients heal from the most complex musculoskeletal conditions and pain problems.

 How are Naturopathic Doctors different than Medical Doctors and Osteopaths?

 - Remove Obstacles to Health.
 Health, the “natural state” of one’s body, is disturbed by obstacles that lead to disease.
 The first step in returning to health is to remove the entities that disturb health such as: poor diet, digestive disturbances, inappropriate and chronic stress levels, and individual disharmony.
 Naturopathic doctors construct a healthy regimen based on an individual’s “obstacles to health” to change and improve the terrain in which the disease developed.
 This allows additional therapeutics to have the most beneficial effects possible.

 - Stimulate the Self-Healing Mechanisms.
 NDs use therapies to stimulate and strengthen the body’s innate self-healing and curative abilities.
 These therapies include modalities such as clinical nutrition, botanical medicines, constitutional hydrotherapy, homeopathy, and acupuncture.